biaslab/ForneyLab.jl/STYLEGUIDE.md

 Instead we suggest following approach to organizing your code.
 Imagine three
 zones: green, yellow, and red.
 Green is under 80 characters, yellow is between 80 and 100 characters and red is above 100 characters.
-Try to write your code in such a way that ~95% of lines of your code are in the green zone, and no code is in the red zone.
+Try to write your code in such a way that ~95% of your code is in the green zone, and no code is in the red zone.

 ### Indentation